(118228) 1996 TQ66

-(provisional designation ') is a resonant trans-Neptunian object of the plutino population in the Kuiper belt, located in the outermost region of the Solar System.
+is a resonant trans-Neptunian object of the plutino population in the Kuiper belt, located in the outermost region of the Solar System.
 It was discovered on 8 October 1996, by American astronomers Jun Chen, David Jewitt, Chad Trujillo, and Jane Luu, using the UH88 telescope at the Mauna Kea Observatories, Hawaii.
 The very red object measures approximately 185 km in diameter.

 Orbit and classification

 orbits the Sun at a distance of 34.5–44.2 AU once every 247 years and 1 month (90,254 days; semi-major axis of 39.38 AU).
 Its orbit has an eccentricity of 0.12 and an inclination of 15° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at the Mauna Kea Observatories on 8 October 1996.
 It came to perihelion in 1998.
 As of 2021, it is at 35.6 AU from the Sun and has an apparent magnitude of 22.85.

 is a trans-Neptunian object and belongs to the plutino population, a large group of objects named after their largest member, Pluto.
 These resonant trans-Neptunian objects stay in a 2:3 mean-motion orbital resonance with Neptune, orbiting exactly two times the Sun for every three orbits Neptune does and are therefore protected from Neptune's scattering effect.
 Plutinos are located in the inner rim of the Kuiper belt, a large circumstellar disc of mostly non-resonant classical Kuiper belt objects.